computersarecool/willynolan.com/_posts/projects/2017-04-02-blade-runner.md

   -
     - p: 'At the time there was a lot of equipment moving around the warehouse so I convinced management to let me turn an old but large touchscreen into an audio/visual/laser controller.
 After that I convinced my colleague
-<a href="http://www.michaelwalczyk.com/" class="nobr">Mike Walczyk</a> to help me with the concept and this project was
+<a href="http://www.michaelwalczyk.com/" class="nobreak">Mike Walczyk</a> to help me with the concept and this project was
 the result.'

   -